-Studying History at Downing Colleges makes you one of just twenty or so undergraduates.
+Studying History at Downing Colleges makes you one of twenty or so History undergraduates in the College.
 Though an important subject group within the College, we are also compact enough in number to form a supportive community.

 Few historians study what they have experienced; they do not depend upon memory.
 What makes a good historian is the capacity to imagine, and convey in writing, experiences distant from one‘s own.
 If this is a challenge which attracts you, History may be your subject.